HerobrinesArmy/ChatInterfaces/HA-Chat-bash/readme.txt

-/pastebin <file>                  #This posts a file to pastebin and posts a link in chat /version                          #This displays the current version number of the script /profile <username>               #This gives a link to someone's profile on enjin
+/pastebin <file>                  #This posts a file to pastebin and posts a link in chat /version                          #This displays the current version number of the script /profile <username>               #This gives a link to someone's profile on enjin /hug <username>                   #This gives the specified person a hug